-If a character is added to your sideline from the map during the game, before they leave the map they unequip any equipped equipment, drop any held terrain markers, and any tokens on that character are removed.
-If that character is later generated from the Sideline, it is treated as a new character beginning the game, and no game effects from the last time it was on the map carry over.
+If a character is added to your sideline from the map during the game, before they leave the map they unequip any equipped equipment and drop any held terrain markers.

 2.6a Sideline Restrictions

 A player's starting sideline can have 2 game elements per 100 points of the build total.
 For a standard 300 point game, this is 6 game elements.
 The maximum number of game elements that can be on your sideline is 10, regardless of the build total.
 After the game begins, your sideline has no limit.